Miles-long lines, the kindness of strangers, an uncertain future: Scenes from the Ukraine-Poland border

 Babel on the border

 While the vast majority of those fleeing are Ukrainians, a significant number of those crossing Sunday were not.
-Conversations on both sides of the Medyka border crossing between Ukraine and Poland took place in Pashto, Lingala, Malayalam, Japanese, Somali, Kurdish and Nigerian Pidgin, to name a few.
+Conversations on both sides of the Medyka crossing on the Ukraine-Poland border took place in Pashto, Lingala, Malayalam, Japanese, Somali, Kurdish and Nigerian Pidgin, to name a few.
 Ukraine heavily subsidizes university programs for foreigners, and many were there studying.

 At a checkpoint just a mile from the border, arrivals were separated into two groups.
 On the left, hundreds of third-country nationals stood bleary-eyed with little information.
 On the right, women and children carrying blue Ukrainian passports were shuttled onto buses to complete the passage.